AgronKabashi/TemplateEngine/README.md

 # TemplateEngine

 TemplateEngine is a web component templating framework that helps you build web applications using only your browser!
+Include it in your projects to replace your editing tool or create something more awesome based on it.

 Demo: [http://agronkabashi.github.io/TemplateEngine/](http://agronkabashi.github.io/TemplateEngine/)